flyingcircusio/fc-nixos/doc/src/mysql.md

 ```sql
 ALTER USER 'username'@'host' IDENTIFIED WITH 'caching_sha2_password' by 'password';
 ```
-This migration needs to be done before using Percona 9.0.

 Please check your MySQL client library support for `caching_sha2_password` before migrating the user.